Family First Night is an annual New Year’s Eve event at North Vancouver‘s Mt. Seymour ski resort that includes

 Tobogganing, Tubing & Sledding

-The tobogganing and snowshoeing at the Family First Night event is free, but you have to provide your own sled or buy one at the venue.
-Tubing costs extra and has to be booked in advance.
-Snowshoe equipment is provided for free.
-All three activities are a blast!
+The tobogganing and snowshoeing at the Family First Night event was free, but you had to provide your own sled or buy one at the venue.
+Tubing cost extra and had to be booked in advance.
+Snowshoe equipment was provided for free.
+All three activities were a blast!

 When we went a couple of years ago the line-ups for the tobogganing and tubing were both quite reasonable.
 In fact, whereas the queues to get free s’mores and to buy hot dogs were pretty long, the wait times for sliding were surprisingly minimal.

-There are a couple of food trucks you can buy food from at Family First Night, like hot dogs and drinks.
-Free chocolate, marshmallows and graham cracker ingredients are also given out all evening for making s’mores by the fire pits.
+In past years there were a couple of food trucks you could buy food from at Family First Night, like hot dogs and drinks.
+Free chocolate, marshmallows and graham cracker ingredients were also given out all evening for making s’mores by the fire pits.

 TIP: The lineups for food, especially the free s’mores, can get pretty long.
 If hungry, arrive at the start and head to the food stations early, or eat beforehand.
 And if you really don’t want to wait in a long line to get a free marshmallow and a bit of chocolate, but you know your kids really will, take a chocolate bar or something else that you can bribe them with or console them with if you find the lineup just isn’t worth the effort.

-At Family First Night there is also a face-painting station, arts and crafts opportunities and a couple of clowns that wander around.
-It’s a very family-friendly event and great for young children.
+At Family First Night there was also a face-painting station, arts and crafts opportunities and a couple of clowns that wander around.
+It was a very family-friendly event and great for young children.
 Don’t forget your camera for photos with the clowns!

 The fireworks at Mt.
-Seymour on New Year’s Eve are pretty good.
-They aren’t huge, and they only last about 4 minutes, but they are a perfect way to end the year and the night.
+Seymour on New Year’s Eve were pretty good.
+They weren’t huge, and they only lasted about 4 minutes, but they were a perfect way to end the year and the night.